flyingcircusio/backy-extract/man/backy-fuse.1.rst

 =====

 backy-fuse employs a two-tier cache scheme.
-Chunks are kept in a fixed-size read only cache (256 MiB large by default).
-In case backup images are written to, dirty pages are copied into an unbounded page cache which is kept in memory as long as backy-fuse is running.
-So avoid read-write mounts of backup images.
+Chunks are kept in a fixed-size read only cache (512 MiB large by default).
+In case backup images are written to, dirty pages are kept in an equally sized read-write cache.
+If the dirty cache grows largen than its allowed size, pages are written back to the backy store.
+A subsequent `backy purge` run will clean it up.

+Although technically possible, mounting backy-fuse images in read-write mode is strongly recommended against.
+Use read-only mounts whereever possible.
+Read-write access may be necessecary to replay journals in case of filesystem corruption, though.

 SEE ALSO